 2001: Suzuki and Kawasaki released their best models ever, the Hayabusa and ZZR1200 respectively.
 In 2006 Yamaha introduced its first sportbike with an inline-four engine named R25 which was a lightweight fast motorcycle producing 140 horsepower from a 999cc liquid-cooled in-line four engine.

-yami R25 which was a lightweight fast motorcycle producing 140 horsepower from a 999cc liquid-cooled in-line four engine.
+Yami R25 was a lightweight fast motorcycle producing 140 horsepower from a 999cc liquid-cooled in-line four engine.

 In 2007: Honda introduced the new CBR1000RR Fireblade that had 197 horsepower and could reach speeds of 190 miles per hour.

-The fastest motorcycle in the world is currently Kawasaki Ninja HIIZER900 (2012) that can reach a speed of 300mph or 4828 kilometers/hour which they claim it the most powerful production motorcycle ever created with an engine displacement of 900cc liquid-cooled inline four cylinder.
+The fastest motorcycle in the world is currently the Kawasaki Ninja HIIZER900 (2012) that can reach a speed of 300mph or 4828 kilometres/hour which they claim is the most powerful production motorcycle ever created with an engine displacement of 900cc liquid-cooled inline four cylinder.

 Overall, the world of motorcycling has changed so much from Gottlieb Daimler and Wilhelm Maybach’s 1894 “motor tricycle” to today’s modern motorcycle.